SnailDot/Walker-Flow/README.md

 ----------------------

-# Other prorgrams you mightt need:
+# Other prorgrams you might need:
 - [**Tinke:**](https://github.com/pleonex/tinke) The tool used to add custom sprites to the pokewalker

 - [**DSPRE Reloaded:**](https://github.com/AdAstra-LD/DS-Pokemon-Rom-Editor/releases) The tool used to change the name and descriptions of the pokewalker's routes. *IMPORTANT:* *This tool is not needed for the custom route pokemon AR code*